-They were yet to discover that the Church age was to run its course; that the Body of Christ was to be become God's messengers to the world for a season instead of Israel - and that the dispensation of the grace of God had to run its course before God would finally fulfil His promise to the nation of Israel.
+They were yet to discover that the Church age was to run its course and that the Body of Christ was to be become God's messengers to the world for a season instead of Israel, before God would finally fulfil His promise to the nation of Israel.

-They were yet to discover that God was going to unveil greater revelation of the mystical Body of Christ and our heavenly inheritance..
+They were yet to discover that God was going to unveil greater revelation of the mystical Body of Christ and our heavenly inheritance through the apostle Paul.

-and at other times he was concerned for spiritual growth within the body of Christ - for whom he laboured so tirelessly.
+On occasions, he feared for his life... and at other times he was concerned for spiritual growth within the Body of Christ for whom he laboured so tirelessly.

-The church is the body of Christ and can be compared with a building of living stones that is being built up and fitted together in a beautiful way, by the Holy Spirit, into a holy temple –a permanent dwelling place for God.
+The Church is the Body of Christ and can be compared with a building of living stones that is being built up and fit together in a beautiful way by the Holy Spirit, into a holy temple, a permanent dwelling place for God.